olaf9723dev/wwmalls_main/wp-content/plugins/wcboost-products-compare/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fix - Adds the nofollow attribute to compare buttons
+* Tweak - WordPress 6.5 compatibility.
+- Tweak – WooCommerce 8.9 compatibility.

 = 1.0.4 =
-* Update the shortcode and allow to select specific attributes for comparison.
-* Adds a new module to track products that users have compared.
+* New - Adds a new module to track products that users have compared (optional).
-* Display a notice if themes include outdated templates of the plugin.
+* New - Display a notice if themes include outdated templates of the plugin.
+* Update - Allows selecting attributes to compare in the shortcode.
-* Support for WooCommerce 8.6
+* Tweak - WooCommerce 8.6 compatibility.

 = 1.0.3 =
-* Resolve potential caching issues.
+* Fix - Resolve potential caching issues.
-* Support for WordPress 6.4
+* Tweak - WordPress 6.4 compatibility.
-* Support for WooCommerce 8.5
+* Tweak - WooCommerce 8.5 compatibility.

 = 1.0.2 =
-* Declare compatibility with the WooCommerce HPOS feature.
+* Tweak - Declare compatibility with the WooCommerce HPOS feature.
-* Support for WordPress 6.3
+* Tweak - WordPress 6.3 compatibility.
-* Support for WooCommerce 8.0
+* Tweak - WooCommerce 8.0 compatibility.

 = 1.0.1 =
-* Fix PHP warning when updating the widget.
+* Fix - PHP warning when updating the widget.
-* Fix untranslatable words.
+* Fix - Fix untranslatable words.

 = 1.0.0 =
 * Initial release.